findy-network/findy-network.github.io/content/en/blog/multiplexer/index.md

 title: "Ledger Multiplexer"
 linkTitle: "Ledger Multiplexer"
 description: "I implemented a ledger multiplexer in Go for Indy SDK (libindy).
-Be able to replace Indy ledger whit whatever verified data registry.
-Be able to have automatic ledger backups.
-Be able to remove the ledger's performance bottleneck with just a few simple and standard software engineering practices."
+You'll be able to replace Indy ledger with whatever verified data registry.
+You'll be able to have automatic ledger backups.
+And you'll be able to remove the ledger's performance bottleneck with just a few simple and standard software engineering practices."
 author: Harri Lainio
 resources:
 - src: "**.{png,jpg}**"